 Lace up your boots, feel the satisfying crunch of leaves underfoot and experience the dramatic colour-infused landscapes of Suffolk.
 With over 3,500 miles of footpaths, which have been tried and tested, there are plenty of choices for your autumn walk but you could also mix it up a bit and try some of our suggestions below…

-What about a farm walk?
+What about a walk?
 In rural Suffolk, there are plenty of self-catering holiday cottages nestled into the countryside where you can take a walk straight from the front door onto the footpaths and into the countryside.
-In the village of Wissett, north of Halesworth is Wissett Farm Holidays.
-This is a perfect base for cycling and walking holidays, with farm walks to enable visitors to experience the beauty of the farm, visit the farm animals, and then sit in the arboretum and soak up the changing colours of autumn.
+Suffolk is a perfect base for cycling and walking holidays and soak up the changing colours of autumn.
 Within easy reach are some of Suffolk’s great visitor attractions too, RSPB Minsmere; Snape Maltings; Aldeburgh; Framlingham Castle; Orford and Sutton Hoo to name just a few.

 Explore the many waymarked walks through the heathland at Dunwich